rackerlabs/technical-blog/_posts/2020-02-05-introduction-to-oracle-secure-backup-in-aws.md

 ---

-You can backup Oracle&reg; databases in Amazon&reg; Web Services (AWS) starting with Oracle Database 9i Release 2 or later by using the Oracle Secure Backup (OSB) cloud module, but remember that OSB does not back up operating system files.
+You can backup Oracle&reg; databases in Amazon&reg; Web Services (AWS) starting with Oracle Database 9i Release 2 or later.
+You use the Oracle Secure Backup (OSB) cloud module to do the backup, but remember that OSB does not back up operating system files.

 <!-- more -->